 On September 1, 2017, the Arizona Department of Economic Security estimated over 40,700 homeless people (including many women, children, families and veterans) living in Arizona in its report Homeless in Arizona: Annual Report 2016 (compared to over 27,000 just three years ago in their Annual Report 2013).
 The largest population of individuals experiencing homelessness is in the urban community of Phoenix and Maricopa County, accounting for slightly over 54 percent of the state's homeless population.
 Over 39 percent of the homeless in Maricopa County self-report some level of mental, physical, or substance abuse disabilities.
 Reported substance abuse and physical or mental disabilities are highest among the single adult homeless population.
-Domestic violence is reported as a leading cause of homelessness in 2016.
+Domestic violence is reported as a leading cause of homelessness among women, and job loss and family conflict were also significant factors leading to homelessness in 2016.